FREQUENTLY ASKED QUESTIONS

 HOW LONG WILL IT TAKE TO COMPLETE CERTIFICATION LEVELS 1-4 IN ORDER TO BEGIN MENTOR TRAINING?

-The certification process typically takes 4 summers.
+The certification process typically takes 4 years.
 The Rolland String Pedagogy Society is currently working on additional offerings that may make it possible to take more than one level within each calendar year.

 HOW OFTEN IS MENTOR TRAINING OFFERED?

-The Rolland String Pedagogy Society will offer Presenter Training as often as a group of interested and qualified people can be formed.
+The Rolland String Pedagogy Society will offer Mentor Training as often as a group of interested and qualified people is formed.
 2-3 people per group is recommended.
 Session dates will be scheduled based on participant availability.

 IS MENTOR TRAINING OFFERED ONLINE?